 I am an Assistant Professor in Department of Earth and Environmental Sciences at Rutgers University - Newark.
 I received my PhD from the International Research School of Planetary Sciences at Universita' d'Annnunzio (Pescara, Italy) and my BS is from Belgrade University (Belgrade, Serbia).
-My scientific background is in geology and micropaleontology and during my graduate school and postdocs I pursued geochemical and molecular biology techniques.

 Ashley is a graduate student at Rutgers University.
 Her research interests include the changes of biosignatures and textures in rocks over geologic time, and what implications this has regarding the search for life on Mars.
 Ashley is particularly interested in dolomitization and metamorphic changes in geologically old carbonate bearing rocks and how this relates to biosignature preservation.